Maher-Magdy/Topology-API/README.md

 Installation :
 The API is written entirely in C++ utilizing two open source libraries : nlohmann json.hpp(for working with json files and format) and gtest.h (for code automated testing) . no further dependencies are required to use the API.

+the "Source code for API.h" folder contains the API library as you need to #include "topology_API.h"